EndDragon438/Creeper-Origins/README.md

     - Half HP
 - Move power name/desc over to lang/ (need structure for subfolders?)
 - Update powers to match new format (id field??????)
+- figure out how the fuckin lang/ shit works, it's not reading correctly (maybe add to origins/lang/????)